Can LLMs Understand the Implication of Emphasized Sentences in Dialogue?: Results

 \subsection{Qualitative Example}

 Table \ref{tab:example} shows examples of the same dialogue context with different emphasized words or phrases.
-For "single," the Claude 3 Sonnet model incorrectly interprets it as referring to a cart for individual use, whereas it actually refers to the number of carts.
-For "right now," the model correctly understands it implies immediate use.
+For the emphasized word \textit{single}, the Claude 3 Sonnet model incorrectly interprets it as referring to a cart for individual use, whereas it actually refers to the number of carts.
+For the emphasized phrase \textit{right now}, the model correctly understands it implies immediate use.
 This demonstrates that while commercial LLMs can infer different meanings based on emphasis, their accuracy depends on the complexity and depth of the context.